Tax Accountant CV, Template & Examples

 How To Build the Best Tax Accountant CV

-Tax accountancy is a business-critical financial operation that requires elite levels of diligence, and awareness of Tax law and regulations beyond the scope of the average accountant.
-For finance workers who feel a career in Tax accountancy and management is for them, getting the CV right is an essential first step in marketing the skills required to succeed in this sector to employers.
+Tax accounting is vital for business.
+It needs elite diligence and awareness of tax law beyond the average accountant’s knowledge.
+For finance workers who want a career in tax accounting and management, getting the CV right is the first step.
+It’s essential to show employers the skills needed to succeed in this sector.

-The best Tax Accountant CVs combine superior accountancy skills and genuine passion.
-They need to communicate an awareness of how Tax Accountants sit central to business success – although a Tax Accountant CV needs to lead with relevant career placements and experience, peppered with examples of diligent tax reporting and advice, candidates must find a way of supplying all these details in the context of company success and tax legality, and how their labour has helped ensure enterprise financial prudence.
+The best tax accountant CVs combine superior accounting skills and genuine passion.
+They need to communicate an awareness of how tax accountants are central to business success.
+A tax accountant’s CV should start with relevant jobs and experience.
+It should include examples of careful tax reporting and advice.
+But, candidates must show all these details in the context of company success and tax legality.
+They must show how their work helped ensure business financial prudence.

 Candidates must also know the soft skills that make a good tax accountant and how to communicate them on a CV.

-Skills include communication and the ability to break down complex tax legalities into digestible information for non-financial stakeholders; or work alongside other financial professionals such as auditors to guarantee financial clarity.
+Skills include communication.
+They also include the ability to break down complex tax laws into simple pieces of information.
+This is for non-financial stakeholders.
+Or, they can be used to work with other financial professionals, such as auditors, to ensure clarity.

-Our advice for building an effective Tax Accountant CV is to focus on niche skill sets, the technical and industry knowledge needed for the role, and the communicative skills and the ability to work as a team that make up effective financial teams.
+To make an effective tax accountant CV, focus on niche skills.
+Include the technical and industry knowledge needed for the role.
+Also, include the communication skills and teamwork abilities that make up strong financial teams.

 Other Areas To Focus On

-From the introduction (and subsequent delay) of IR35 to the shifting nature of top pay band tax limits from parliament to parliament, not to mention understanding the law around tax breaks and subsidies, VAT exemptions, auditing rules, personal allowances and more, Tax Accountants are, above all else, expected to know the mechanisation and industry movements of Tax law and be able to advise clients and stakeholders on how changing rules, thresholds and bandings will affect them.
+The introduction of IR35 was delayed.
+The top pay band tax limits shift from parliament to parliament.
+Tax accountants must also know about tax breaks and subsidies.
+They need to know VAT exemptions, auditing rules, and personal allowances.
+Most importantly, they must know the automation and industry movements of tax law.
+They must be able to advise clients and stakeholders on how changing rules will affect them.
 Make sure you include it in your CV.

 Be a Team Player

-Unless you’re a freelance tax advisor, Tax Accountants will work as part of a finance team within an enterprise or a financial institution offering advice to paying clients.
-No matter the specific market you’re in, Tax Accountants need to be team players, able to work alongside parallel financial professionals, under Tax management and within sprawling financial teams.
-A Tax Accountant’s CV needs to highlight these skills.
+Unless you’re a freelance tax advisor, tax accountants will work as part of a finance team within an enterprise or a financial institution.
+They will offer advice to paying clients.
+No matter your market, tax accountants need to be team players.
+They must work with parallel financial pros, under tax management, in large financial teams.
+A tax accountant’s CV needs to highlight these skills.

-Certifications, such as the AAT Foundation Certificate in Accounting or ICAS Chartered Accountant, will be favourably received.
-However, the most important thing to remember is the clarity of CV – Tax Accountants have a broad church of accountancy skills, so ensuring they are all communicated is just as important as focusing on one certification or skillset.
+Certifications will help.
+For example, the AAT Foundation Certificate in Accounting is preferred.
+So is the ICAS Chartered Accountant.
+Yet, the most important thing to remember is the clarity of the CV.
+Tax accountants have a broad set of accounting skills.
+So, ensuring they are all communicated is as important as focusing on one certification or skillset.

 Download your Tax Accountant’s CV